 MaineDOT provides erosion and sedimentation and water pollution control training to employees and contractors annually.
-In PY7, COVID-19 caused the cancelation of all in-person training beginning in the spring of 2020 and that policy has continued through PY8 including the annual spring Project Development Construction Training, and the DEP Nonpoint Source Resource Training Center's Basic and Advanced Erosion and Sedimentation Control Practices training for contractors across the State.
-MaineDOT did provided remote training including two four-hour Erosion and Sedimentation Control classes for MaineDOT employees.
+In PY7, MaineDOT provided only one of two scheduled four-hour Erosion and Sedimentation Control classes for MaineDOT employees.
+COVID-19 caused the cancelation of all in-person training beginning in the spring of 2020 including the second four-hour E&SC class for employees, the annual spring Project Development Construction Training, and the DEP Nonpoint Source Resource Training Center's Basic and Advanced Erosion and Sedimentation Control Practices training for contractors across the State.